Columbus Title IX Defense Attorney

 - Have a program for students to easily submit complaints.

 Were you accused of a Title IX offense?
 KBN is here to provide you with the experienced defense you need.
-Call to schedule a consultation today at (614) 675-4845 !
+Contact us to schedule a consultation today at (614) 675-4845 to speak with our Columbus title IX defense attorney!